 - Decide upon your procedures for how you'll handle initial visits.
 Will you require that you have a meeting with the client and their pet beforehand to make sure they are one you're open to taking on?
 This is usually a good idea as it helps the pet to feel comfortable with you since they won't be meeting you for the first time when you actually are doing their pet sitting.

-- The going rate in a small town might be $25 per 30-minute visit compared to $75 per 30-minute visit in a big urban city.
+- The going rate in a small town might be $25 per 30-minute visit, compared to $75 per 30-minute visit in a large, urban city.